unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Project Status

 Updated September 26, 2026.
-The Publisher has pushed the series through Part 4 and asked for the next installment.
-Part 5 and Hands-On 5A are in the Jekyll post tree for local review.
-October 22 is a provisional preview date; the Publisher will settle remote publication timing.
+The Publisher approved Part 5 and Hands-On 5A and committed that pair in this checkout.
+Part 6 and Hands-On 6A are in the Jekyll post tree for local review, with October 29 as a provisional preview date.
 Source packets and visual assets are linked below.

 - [Source inventory and evidence boundaries](jekyll-site-tooling-inventory.md)
 - [Review journal](jekyll-site-tooling-review.md)